 If you missed a court date intentionally or the absence was avoidable, you will likely be charged.
 A judge or magistrate can issue a bench warrant, which allows them to arrest you for your absence.
 A bench warrant can be issued whether you neglect to appear in court for a criminal charge, failure to pay child support, violating a restraining order, or avoiding a court summons to testify as a witness.

 Therefore, you should document everything related to your absence.
 Keep medical records, take photos of your car accident, or get a copy of a police report that’s associated with your excuse.

 Contact a Miami Criminal Defense Lawyer

 When you miss a court date, knowing you have a bench warrant looming over your head can be a scary and stressful experience.
-If you are facing charges for missing your court date, Hager & Schwartz, P.A. can help.
+If you are facing charges for missing your court date, our Miami criminal defense lawyers can help.